ashutoshmjain/gita/src/mathuraChap03.md

 Knowledge is inexpressible (`Avykta`), though it can be decrypted through repetitive actions - practice.
 Most of the communications we receive are information.
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't enable you build one.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must put in enormous repetitive efforts - `Yazna`.
 In other words - sender must enable the receiver create things.
 In essence, the communication of knowledge is manifestation itself.
 As they say - God doesn't talk - she creates !

 > When we are connected with one aspect of knowledge such that we are able to communicate it - through manifestation - that state is called `Yoga` .
-At physical level we are engaged in repetitive actions - `Yazna` , at mental level we are obsessed with that specific aspect. `Yoga` need not be a religious or spiritual thing.
-Einstein was obsessed with decryption of gravity.
-He was as much a `Yogi` as a monk living in `Himalayas` - probably more !
-Such `Yogies` who establish something through `Karma` (actions) , are also called `Karmyogi`.
+At physical level, a `Yogi` is always engaged in singular pursuit - `Yazna` , at mental level she is obsessed with that specific aspect. `Yoga` need not be a religious or spiritual thing.
+Einstein was obsessed with gravity.
+He was as much a `Yogi` as a monk living in `Himalayas` - probably more ! `Yogies` who are obsessed with actions themselves - without expectation of specific outcome - are called `Karmyogi`.
+For them the outcome is "action" - thus there is no other desire attached .
+They are also called `Nishkaam Karmyogi`  .

 </div>